City Sightseeing hop-on hop-off bus tour

 Now that you know how to get about, it'd probably help to know where you're going.
 Let's take a look at where some of the best tourist attractions in Dublin are, so that even if you're stumbling home with the beer goggles securely fastened, you'll have no excuse for getting lost.

 Dublin is bisected by the River Liffey, which runs from east to west across the city.
 Back in the day, there used to be a pronounced cultural divide across the river with the working class to the north and the middle and upper classes to the south.
 However, that's no longer the case and these days we can split Dublin into several distinct districts.

-For history buffs, the Medieval district is a must.
-The oldest part of Dublin, it's here that you can find both Dublin castle, Christ Church and St Patrick's Cathedral.
-While walking through this district, make sure to keep an eye out for the street names as they can reveal many secrets about their past - Cook Street, Cornmarket and Fishamble Street can be discovered here, just to name a few.
+For history buffs, the Medieval Quarter is a must.
+The oldest part of Dublin, it's here that you can find both Dublin Castle, Christ Church Cathedral and St Patrick's Cathedral.
+While walking through this district, make sure to keep an eye out for the street names as they can reveal many secrets about their past - Cook Street, Cornmarket and Fishamble Street can be discovered here, to name a few.